-Contact: Robin Myers (870) 508-6101
+EXECUTIVE SUMMARY Contact: Robin Myers (870) 508-6101

-Arkansas State University-Mountain Home (ASUMH) requests approval of its ACTION ITEM: Governance Document for 2019-2022.
-Shared
+ACTION ITEM: Arkansas State University-Mountain Home (ASUMH) requests approval of its all institutions in the Arkansas State University System.

+Shared Governance Document for 2019-2022.

-The ASU System Board of Trustees must approve the institutional statements for ISSUE: all institutions in the Arkansas State University System.
+ISSUE: The ASU System Board of Trustees must approve the institutional statements for

 - The ASUMH Shared Governance Document is reviewed every two years for modifications.
-This . document has been reviewed, revised, and approved through the shared governance process on campus. - The plan will be in effect for the 2020-21 and 2021-22 academic years. . - A copy of the ASUMH Shared Governance Document is attached to this resolution. .
+This document has been reviewed, revised, and approved through the shared governance process on campus. - The plan will be in effect for the 2020-21 and 2021-22 academic years. - A copy of the ASUMH Shared Governance Document is attached to this resolution.

-Be it resolved that the Arkansas State University-Mountain Home Shared Governance Document for 2019-2022 is approved.
+Be it resolved that the Arkansas State University-Mou 2019-2022 is approved. ıntain Home Shared Governance Document for Christy Clark, Secretary Stacy Crawford, Chai

-Hang Auffred Stady Crawford, Chair